Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Identifying bias requires evaluating the author’s perspective and recognizing subjective influence. - In math, what does solving an equation mean?
+Rationale: Identifying bias requires evaluating the author’s perspective and recognizing subjective influence.

 A. Writing it